multi-sensor/CREAMO_Team_A/README.md

 `puzzle_page.dart`
-1. App Bar
+1. Initialization
+- The widget initializes with a given image path for the puzzle.

+2. Scrolling Interface
+- It provides a horizontally scrollable interface divided into sections.
+The user can scroll through different sections using buttons.

+3. Image Drag and Drop
+- Users can drag and drop images onto a target area.
+The dropped images can snap to specific positions based on predefined snap points.

+4. Reset Functionality
+- There's a reset button to clear all dropped images and reset the puzzle.

+5. Bluetooth Integration
-- The app bar contains navigation and control buttons.
-It includes a logo, a home button, a Bluetooth button, and a power-off button.
+- It includes a button to trigger a Bluetooth scan, and another button to initiate a puzzle-solving process which involves generating a sequence of connected block numbers.

-2. Image Navigation
-- Users can navigate through different sections of the puzzle image using buttons located at the top of the screen.
-Each button corresponds to a specific section of the puzzle.

-3. Puzzle Grid
-- The main section of the page displays the puzzle grid where users can drag and drop puzzle pieces.
-The puzzle grid is horizontally scrollable, allowing users to access different parts of the puzzle.

-4. Draggable Puzzle Pieces
-- Puzzle pieces are represented as draggable images.
-Users can long-press and drag these pieces across the puzzle grid.
-When dropped, the pieces snap into place based on predefined snap points, ensuring they align correctly with adjacent pieces.

-5. Trash Can
+6. Trash Can Feature
-- There's a trash can icon located at the bottom right corner of the screen.
-Users can drag unwanted puzzle pieces to the trash can to delete them from the grid.
+- Users can drag images to a trash can area to delete them from the puzzle.

-6. Reset Button
-- A reset button is available at the bottom left corner of the screen.
-Users can tap this button to reset the puzzle grid, clearing all placed pieces.

-7. Play Button
-- The play button at the bottom left corner initiates a process to identify and send data related to the connected puzzle pieces.
-It identifies the sequence of connected pieces and sends the data, possibly for further processing or action.
+7. Image Snap and Connect
+- Images can snap to each other when placed close enough, forming connections.
+This functionality is crucial for solving the puzzle.

-8. Bluetooth Integration
+8. Bluetooth Data Transmission
-- The widget includes functionality to interact with Bluetooth devices.
-This functionality might involve scanning for nearby Bluetooth devices or sending data over a Bluetooth connection.

-9. Status Bar Management
-- The widget manages the visibility of the status bar, possibly hiding it to provide a full-screen puzzle experience.

-10. Supporting Classes
-- The widget utilizes supporting classes such as DraggableImage to represent individual puzzle pieces and manage their behavior.
+- Upon solving the puzzle, the connected block numbers are formatted and sent via Bluetooth.

 `bluetooth_helper.dart`

-1. Start Bluetooth Scan:
+1. Bluetooth Device Management
-- Clears the list of discovered devices.
-- Displays information about the connected device if one is already connected.
-- Requests location permission if it's not granted.
-- Initiates the initial scan and displays discovered devices if permission is granted.

-2. Initial Scan and Device Display:
-- Displays a dialog box indicating the progress of the Bluetooth scan.
+- connectedDevice: Represents the currently connected Bluetooth device.
+- devices: A list to store available Bluetooth devices discovered during scanning.

+2. Bluetooth Scanning
-- Initiates the scan and filters the results for devices with names containing 'Creamo_CB_'.
+- startBluetoothScan(BuildContext context): Initiates the Bluetooth scan process and handles device discovery.
-- Stops the scan after 3 seconds and displays a list of discovered devices.
+- _startInitialScanAndShowDevicesDialog(BuildContext context): Starts the initial Bluetooth scan and displays a dialog showing scanning progress.

-3. Show Connected Device:
-- Displays information about the connected device in a dialog box.
-- Provides options to disconnect or close the dialog.

-4. Show Devices Dialog:
-- Displays a dialog box listing discoverable Bluetooth devices.
-- Allows the user to tap on a device to attempt a connection.
+- _showDevicesDialog(BuildContext context): Shows a dialog with a list of discovered Bluetooth devices, allowing the user to connect to a selected device.
-- Shows success or failure messages for the connection attempt.

-5. Disconnect Device:
+3. Device Connection
-- Disconnects the connected Bluetooth device.
+- _disconnectDevice(BuildContext context): Disconnects the currently connected device.
-- Displays success or failure messages based on the disconnection result.

-6. Send Data:
-- Transmits data to the connected Bluetooth device.
+- sendData(String data): Sends data to the connected Bluetooth device.

+4. Dialogs and Feedback
+- _showConnectedDeviceDialog(BuildContext context): Displays information about the currently connected device.
+- Feedback through toast messages: Provides feedback to the user regarding connection status and operations (success or failure) using Fluttertoast.

+5. Permission Handling
+- Requests and handles location permission to enable Bluetooth scanning.

+6. Event Handling
+- Subscribes to Bluetooth scan results and stops scanning after a specified timeout.
+- Handles user interactions such as selecting a device to connect to.

+7. Service Discovery and Data Transmission
-- Discovers available services and characteristics on the device and writes data to writable characteristics.
+- Discovers services and characteristics of the connected Bluetooth device.
+- Writes data to a writable characteristic of the connected device for data transmission.